 1. NO use of antibiotics from birth

 Animals cannot be administered any antibiotics from birth to slaughter.
 If antibiotic therapy is required to protect the animals, it is administered but the pigs are then immediately removed from the supply chain.

 From birth to slaughter, animals cannot be given any type of growth hormone or even natural or synthetic hormones or any other substances that enhance growth, in strict compliance with the EU laws.

-3. NO castration without anesthesia
+3. NO castration without anesthesia and analgesia

-4. NO tooth extraction
+4. NO extraction of teeth

-5. NO ear cutting
+5. NO ear notching

-- NO slatted flooring
+- It is forbidden to use slatted flooring

-8. Free range before delivery
+7. Free range for sows before delivery

 Sows are guaranteed free range up to 7 days before delivery, without using gestation crates, according to EU legislation.